-Federal transportation legislation enacted in 2012 which combines the previous Federal Safe Routes to School and Transportation Enhancement funding programs.
-At an April 25, 2016, meeting, the Milwaukee TIP Committee considered an evaluation of the candidate TAP-MUA projects prepared by Commission staff.
-The project recommended for funding-a Milwaukee County project-was forwarded to WisDOT.
-In addition, the Milwaukee TIP Committee approved a prioritization of the remaining projects that would be considered by WisDOT in selecting projects for 2019-2020 statewide TAP funding, with two projects sponsored by Milwaukee County municipalities being selected for such funding.

-• Worked with the transit operators in the Milwaukee urbanized area to distribute FTA Section 5307/5340 formula program funds in August 2015, April 2016, and July 2016 among the four designated recipients in the Milwaukee urbanized area-Milwaukee, Ozaukee, Washington, and Waukesha Counties.
-A total of \$19,899,567, \$20,103,578, and \$20,786,115 in Section 5307/5340 funds were allocated to the area in 2015, 2016, and 2017, respectively.
+- In October 2017, the Wisconsin Department of Transportation (WisDOT) solicited projects for Federal Highway Administration Transportation Alternative Program (TAP) funding, including projects applying for TAP-Milwaukee Urbanized Area (TAP-MUA) funding.
+The application deadline was in January 2018.
+The TAP-MUA funding is a relatively new funding source established by the Moving Ahead for Progress in the 21st Century Act (MAP-21) Federal transportation legislation enacted in 2012 which combined the previous Federal Safe Routes to School and Transportation Enhancement funding programs.
+As the amount of TAP-MUA funding requested was less than the amount of TAP funding available to new projects, all of the candidate TAP projects in the Milwaukee urbanized area were approved for the available TAP-MUA funding by the Milwaukee TIP Committee.
+There were three Milwaukee County and six municipal projects within Milwaukee County that were selected for 2021-2022 TAP-MUA funding. - Worked with the transit operators in the Milwaukee urbanized area to distribute FTA Section 5307/5340 formula program funds among the four designated recipients in the Milwaukee urbanized area-Milwaukee, Ozaukee, Washington, and Waukesha Counties.
+A total of \$20,103,578, \$20,786,115, and \$21,316,381 in Section 5307/5340 funds were allocated to the area in 2016, 2017, and 2018, respectively.
 The funds were distributed among the designated recipients/transit operators based on revenue vehicle miles of transit service, revenue vehicle hours of transit service, revenue passengers, and passenger miles, which are reported by each transit operator to the FTA and WisDOT, with 25 percent of the urbanized area apportionment distributed using each criterion.

 In addition, Commission staff worked with the transit operators in the Milwaukee urbanized area to distribute FTA Section 5310, FTA Section 5337, and FTA Section 5339 formula program funds among the four designated recipients.
-FTA Section 5310 funding, of which the urbanized area received \$1,160,743 in 2015, \$1,174,967 in 2016, and \$1,200,247 in 2017 will be distributed using a competitive selection process managed by the Commission staff.
+FTA Section 5310 funding, of which the urbanized area received \$1,174,967 in 2016, \$1,200,247 in 2017, and \$1,217,916 in 2018 will be distributed using a competitive selection process managed by the Commission staff.
 This program is intended to support transit services that are specifically targeted at seniors and people with disabilities, and go above and beyond the requirements of the Americans with Disabilities Act of 1990.
-FTA Section 5337 funding for capital projects, of which the urbanized area received \$421,030 in 2015, \$465,172 in 2016, and \$467,717 in 2017, was distributed to Waukesha County because the funds were allocated to the urbanized area due to the exclusive bus lanes located on W. Bluemound Rd. in Waukesha County.
-FTA Section 5339 funding for bus and bus facility capital projects, of which the urbanized area received \$2,707,708 in 2015, \$2,724,394 in 2016, and \$2,091,480 in 2017, was distributed among the designated recipients/transit operators based on revenue vehicle miles of transit service, revenue vehicle hours of transit service, revenue passengers, and passenger miles, which are reported by each transit operator to the FTA and WisDOT, with 25 percent of the urbanized area apportionment distributed using each criterion.
+FTA Section 5337 funding for capital projects, of which the urbanized area received \$465,172 in 2016, \$467,717 in 2017, and \$541,404 in 2018 was distributed to Waukesha County because the funds were allocated to the urbanized area due to the exclusive bus lanes located on W. Bluemound Rd. in Waukesha County.
+FTA Section 5339 funding for bus and bus facility capital projects, of which the urbanized area received \$2,724,394 in 2016, and \$2,091,480 in 2017, and \$2,858,541 was distributed among the designated recipients/transit operators based on revenue vehicle miles of transit service, revenue vehicle hours of transit service, revenue passengers, and passenger miles, which are reported by each transit operator to the FTA and WisDOT, with 25 percent of the urbanized area apportionment distributed using each criterion.